Skip to main content

 Managing tenants may also mean handling leases.
 This duty can entail ensuring the lease agreement contains all the necessary clauses, such as rules on subletting, property alterations, pet rules, maintenance responsibilities, and terms of the lease.

-Property managers also help handle tenant complaints and emergencies.
-They handle emergency situations, noise complaints, and maintenance requests.
+Property managers also help handle and address tenant complaints and emergencies.
+They help in handling emergency situations, addressing tenant concerns, noise complaints, and maintenance requests.

 Another responsibility of a property manager may be to handle tenant move-outs.
 When tenants move out, your manager can help you inspect the property and check for damage that is beyond normal wear and tear.